 The Heart Center at Primary Children Hospital in Salt Lake City, Utah is the premier provider of cardiac care for children in the Intermountain West, and treats patients from across the country.
 PCH has a Cardiac Intensive Care Unit (CICU) as well as a portion of the surgical recovery floor exclusively for children with cardiac conditions.

-There are currently three cardiothoracic heart surgeon's a Primary Children's, and more than 30 cardiologists.
-They have outpatient offices at PCH as well as in Riverton, UT with traveling cardiology clinics in Jackson, WY, Pocatello, ID and Idaho Falls, ID.
+There are multiple cardiothoracic heart surgeon's a Primary Children's, and more than 30 cardiologists.
+They have outpatient offices at PCH as well as in Riverton, UT with traveling cardiology clinics in various locations.